DeanoC/The-Forge/README.md

 - Shader reflection
 - Multi-threaded command buffer generation

+Basic Usage:
+Clone https://github.com/DeanoC/The-Forge-AL2O3-Simple.git and load the CMakeLists.txt file into CLion or VS2019 (or use any other CMake system) and build.
+First build will take a while as it downloads and compiles everthing.

 Please find a link and credits for all open-source packages used at the https://github.com/ConfettiFX/The-Forge/README.md.

 The Forge proper has a discord channel, I hang out there so if you have questions about this fork, check for DeanoC at